AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 sudo apt-get upgrade -y
 ```

-When you see this pop-up messages, just click on the **Enter** button on your keyboard!
+When you see these pop-up messages, just click on the **Enter** button on your keyboard!

 ```{figure} images/lab7-enter.png
 ---